Background pattern

 • Acute gout attack:

-The recommended dose is 2 tablets (1mgofcolchicine)at the first sign of acute attack.
-If pain relief is not achieved, 1 or 2 tablets (0.5mgto1mgofcolchicine)can be administered one or two hours after the first dose.
+The recommended dose is 2 tablets (1 mg of colchicine) at the first sign of an acute attack.
+If pain relief is not achieved, 1 or 2 tablets (0.5 mg to 1 mg of colchicine) can be administered 1 or 2 hours after the first dose.

-• Prophylactic treatment of gout attacks during initial therapy with allopurinol or uricosurics:
+• Preventive treatment of gout attacks during initial therapy with allopurinol or uricosurics:

 • Chronic gout treatment:

-The recommended dose for chronic gout treatment is 1 or 2 tablets (0.5mgto1mgofcolchicine)per day.
-Your doctor will tell you how long you should take Colchicina Seid.
+The recommended dose as treatment for chronic gout is 1 or 2 tablets (0.5 mg to 1 mg of colchicine) per day.
+Your doctor will tell you how long you should take Colchicine Seid.

 • Pericarditis treatment:

-In adults, for the treatment of acute pericarditis as an adjunct to aspirin/AINE treatment (3 months) and for recurrent pericarditis (6 months).
+In adults for the treatment of acute pericarditis as a complement to treatment with aspirin/NSAIDs (3 months) and for recurrent pericarditis (6 months).

 Use in children and adolescents under 18 years